bazingamofos/Raspberry-Pi-Based-ISL-Interpreter/README.md

 # SignScribe
-Raspberry Pi 4B Based Sign Language Interpreter
+A Raspberry Pi 4B Based Sign Language Interpreter

 > This project was developed for the laboratory session in the Electronics in Service to Society Lab for the academic year 2023-24, as part of the coursework requirement.